kaelad02/kaelad-custom-5e/README.md

 - Default: the system's default behavior that groups unlinked tokens if they rolled the same initiative
 - Do Not Group: do not group any unlinked tokens
 - Group Same Actor: group unlinked tokens of the same actor, only rolling initiative once for the group

+## Damage Type Appearance

+Changes the appearance of damage dice based on the damage type (e.g. fire damage is red).